 Kuchinate (crochet in Tigrinya) is a collective of African asylum seeking women living in Tel Aviv, Israel.
 The women design and create crochet products for the home, such as baskets, poufs, and rugs.
 They also host crochet lessons, meals, and traditional Ethiopian and Eritrean coffee ceremonies.

-Kuchinate is a socio-psychological project aimed at empowering these women who have found themselves in vulnerable situations - many are survivors of human trafficking, torture, and sexual abuse.
-The act of sitting together in a supportive and understanding environment whilst making creations rooted in African culture is therapeutic and helps the women cope with their difficult realities.
-Kuchinate also allows women to earn money, and interact with the Israeli public through workshops and events.
+Kuchinate is a psychosocial project aimed at empowering the most vulnerable asylum-seeking women - many are survivors of human trafficking, torture, and sexual abuse.
+The act of sitting together in a supportive, communal environment whilst making creations rooted in African culture is therapeutic and helps the women cope with their difficult realities.
+Through the Kuchinate collective, women can sell their wares, earn money, and interact with the public through artistic collaborations, basket and bracelet making workshops, and events.

 Asylum Seekers in Israel